Innovation in Heritage

 Preserving the Past, Embracing the Future

-IoT Sensor Network
+IoT Sensor Network ('The Smart Estate')

-Estate-Wide Monitoring using smart sensors
+Estate-wide monitoring using smart sensors

 System Schematic